dmitry9888/falcon/INSTALL.md

-Building Particl
+Building Falcon
 ================

-See doc/build-*.md for instructions on building the various elements of the Particl Core reference implementation of Particl.
+See doc/build-*.md for instructions on building the various elements of the Falcon Core reference implementation of Falcon.